smblodgett/chess/notes.md

 + concurrent: with one CPU/core, the OS gives each task a chance to run.
 It swaps between different tasks.
   + the number of cores determines how many tasks/threads your computer can run at a time
 + parallel: each core runs a different thread (only possible with multiple cores)
-+ sequential: each task has to run to completion before another task can start
++ sequential: each task has to run to completion before another task can start.

+in reality, most computers are both parallel and concurrent

+you can make threads wait for each other

+thread pool: you can submit a task/function, it gets added to a queue, which offloads tasks into a thread when possible

+make your function runnable or callable to execute the thread pool thingy

+race condition: the correctness of a program depends on the relative timing/interleaving of multiple process
++ can make code sometimes work, sometimes not work...this is a bug
++ caused by shared resources accessed concurrently my multiple threads